AdobeDocs/marketo.en/help/marketo/getting-started/quick-wins/import-a-list-of-people.md

    >
    >The size limit for CSV files is 100MB.

-1. **Browse** to the **tradeshow-attendees.csv** spreadsheet file on your computer and click **Next**.
+1. **[!UICONTROL Browse]** to the **tradeshow-attendees.csv** spreadsheet file on your computer and click **[!UICONTROL Next]**.

    ![](assets/import-a-list-of-people-11.png)

    >[!NOTE]
    >
-   >In List Import Mode, choosing **Skip new people and updates** means you will not impact existing person records or log any activities.
+   >In List Import Mode, choosing **[!UICONTROL Skip new people and updates]** means you will not impact existing person records or log any activities.
 Use this mode if you want a quick, pre-filtered static list of existing people for use in your marketing activities.
 Selecting this mode will:
    >
    > * Skip new person creation
    > * Skip person field updates
    > * Skip activity logging

-1. Map your List Column fields to their respective Marketo Field and click **Next**.
+1. Map your [!UICONTROL List Column] fields to their respective Marketo Field and click **[!UICONTROL Next]**.

    ![](assets/import-a-list-of-people-12.png)